 About

-I am a multifaceted visual and performance artist who uses a wide array of artistic mediums and materials to interrogate discomfort and the boundaries between artist, audience, and trust.
-I view each of my works as a form of self-portraiture, where I unpack my existence in a chronically ill body that navigates an unsafe and unaccommodating world.
-I obscure and distort objects, my corporeal form, and my body’s image to break down ideas of the seemingly immutable.
+Adrianna Watson is a multifaceted visual and performance artist based in Chicago, IL who uses a wide array of artistic mediums and materials to interrogate discomfort and the boundaries between artist, audience, and trust.
+Watson views each of her works as a form of self-portraiture, where she unpacks her existence in a chronically ill body that navigates an unsafe and unaccommodating world.
+Watson obscures and distorts objects, her corporeal form, and her body’s image to break down ideas of the seemingly immutable.

-My work operates in the spaces between: between comfort and discomfort, the recognizable and the unfamiliar, safety and danger, existence and death.
-Creation has always been how I came to understand myself and the world around me, a way to grapple with morbid curiosities and to metabolize difficult subject matter.
-As I’ve grown through life and found myself in an ever-changing body, one rattled by the effects of a worldwide pandemic, I have had to confront the notion that the world moves forward at a relentless pace, devouring those who cannot keep up.
+Watson’s work operates in the spaces between: between comfort and discomfort, the recognizable and the unfamiliar, safety and danger, existence and death.
+Creation has always been how she came to understand herself and the world around her, a way to grapple with morbid curiosities and to metabolize difficult subject matter.
+As she’s grown through life and found herself in an ever-changing body, one rattled by the effects of a worldwide pandemic, she has had to confront the notion that the world moves forward at a relentless pace, devouring those who cannot keep up.

-The between acts as an interruption—a breath—that allows me a space to explore complex feelings in safety, without threat of judgement or the potential for external violence.
+The between acts as an interruption—a breath—that allows her a space to explore complex feelings in safety, without threat of judgement or the potential for external violence.
 The between also serves as a generative space that dissects normative understandings of self and environment.
-Through a variety of mediums and frameworks that foster fragmentation, my art dwells in the space between as a way of distorting and deconstructing the internal workings that predicate my existence.
+Through a variety of mediums and frameworks that foster fragmentation, Watson’s art dwells in the space between as a way of distorting and deconstructing the internal workings that predicate her existence.